rjseymour66/RSO-docs/docs/records.md

 ## Retrieve all records by merchant

-`GET /api/v1/records/merchant/{merchantId}`
+GET `/records/merchant/{merchantId}/`

-Gets all records for sale for a specific merchant ID.
+Retrieves all records for sale for a specific merchant ID.

 ###Parameters